Critical Facts About Litigation

 The discovery aspect of the case is generally the most drawn out segment of the entire litigation process.
 The discovery process is commenced after the lawsuit is filed, and it sometimes extends well until the trial begins.
 When each party interviews the other party about facts and information, our attorneys will devise what is known as interrogatories, or questions.
 Using these interrogatories, they can ask a party to either concede to specific statements or to deny them.

 The Norman Yatooma & Associates law firm will work tirelessly to acquire vital information through other means, including through depositions, in which a witness is questioned under oath.
 Depositions can determine both factual information and critical witness information.
 A deposition has the advantage of revealing key discrepancies in a witness’s statement.

 Expert witnesses may also be requested to aid the Discovery stage of a lawsuit.
 One or more individuals may testify in this context.
-Shortly before the trial, the discovery phase will conclude with motions, which requests action from the court.
-Other motions may be used to request a case dismissal, or evidence exclusion.
+Shortly before the trial, the discovery phase will conclude with motions, which request action from the court.
+Other motions may be used to request a case dismissal, or the exclusion of evidence.

 In some cases, a jury is not necessary.
 This is observed most commonly in bench trials.
 However, when a jury is used, the jury selection is termed voir dire.
 When the trial commences, each side presents their brief, followed by evidence, and the use of documents and witnesses.

 Witnesses can be cross examined by the challenging party.
 Plaintiffs reserve the right to rebut evidence supplied by the defendant.
 After the evidence has been divulged to the court, each party delivers its closing arguments, and this is followed by a jury deliberation.
 In some cases, a post-verdict may be requested, in which a defendant opposes the jury’s verdict.